Strategic Supplier Engagement: Building Compliance, Transparency & Stronger Supply Chains

 Supplier engagement doesn’t end with cost-effective procurement.
 It requires businesses to have a long-term view and create partnerships where both the company and its suppliers work together to improve performance, reduce risks, and achieve regulatory compliance.

 The repercussions of non-compliance can be severe – including hefty fines, civil and/or criminal penalties, and even legal action.
+For this reason, it's essential for brands to implement steps to improve supply chain compliance.

 1. Loss of market access